sonata-project/SonataAdminBundle/Resources/doc/reference/form_types.rst

         }
     }

-**TIP**: A jQuery event is fired after a row has been added(*sonata-collection-item-added*) or deleted(*sonata-collection-item-deleted*).
-You can bind to them to trigger some custom javascript imported into your templates(eg: add a calendar widget to a just added date field)
+**TIP**: A jQuery event is fired after a row has been added (``sonata-collection-item-added``) or deleted (``sonata-collection-item-deleted``).
+You can bind to these events to trigger custom javascript imported into your templates (eg: add a calendar widget to a newly added date field)

 Field configuration
 ^^^^^^^^^^^^^^^^^^^

 - ``admin_code``: Force for any field involving a model the admin class used to handle it (useful for inline editing with ``sonata_type_admin``).
 The expected value here is the admin service name, not the class name.
 If not defined, the default admin class for the model type will be used (even if you didn't define any admin for the model type).

 Other specific field configuration options are detailed in the related abstraction layer documentation.